hbs-rcs/hbsgrid-docs/docs/storage.md

 The general process is as follows:

-1. Within MariaDB, create the database table that will hold the imported data
+1. Move your data to an import folder
-2. Move your data to the appropriate import folder
+2. Within MariaDB, create the database table that will hold the imported data
 3. Within MariaDB, import the data
 4. Validate the import
 5. Remove your data from the import folder

-To create the database table (step 1), you will need to know the name of all columns, each column’s data type (integer, numeric with decimals, string of characters, etc), and each column’s maximum width.
+To create the database table (step 2), you will need to know the name of all columns, each column’s data type (integer, numeric with decimals, string of characters, etc), and each column’s maximum width.
 For example, if one of the columns in your data is US phone numbers of the format 6174953292, then you may opt to use int(10) as the column data type.
 This tells us that all entries will be integers with up to 10 digits.
 However, if you suspect some entries have dashes such as 617-495-3292, then you will need to use char(12) which stores the data as a string of characters, up to 12 characters in length.

 ### Import Example